benfiola/os/README.md

  on your feet a lil' quicker:

 * Build, Execution and Deployment -> CMake
-  * Ensure each profile uses the cross-compiler toolchain
   * CMake Options:
     * -DCMAKE_TOOLCHAIN_FILE=(path to .cmake toolchain file)
     * -DCMAKE_INSTALL_PREFIX=(absolute installation path)